maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 ### Data Access and Transactions

-Due to the Jakarta EE migration, make sure to upgrade to Hibernate ORM 5.6.x with the `hibernate-core-jakarta` artifact, alongside switching your `javax.persistence` imports to `jakarta.persistence`.
+Due to the Jakarta EE migration, make sure to upgrade to Hibernate ORM 5.6.x with the `hibernate-core-jakarta` artifact, alongside switching your `javax.persistence` imports to `jakarta.persistence` (Jakarta EE 9).

-Alternatively, consider migrating to Hibernate ORM 6.1 right away (exclusively based on `jakarta.persistence`) which is the Hibernate version that Spring Boot 3.0 comes with.
+Alternatively, consider migrating to Hibernate ORM 6.1 right away (exclusively based on `jakarta.persistence`, compatible with EE 9 as well as EE 10) which is the Hibernate version that Spring Boot 3.0 comes with.

 The corresponding Hibernate Validator generation is 7.0.x, based on `jakarta.validation` (Jakarta EE 9).
 You may also choose to upgrade to Hibernate Validator 8.0 right away (based on Jakarta EE 10).

+With EclipseLink, the reference version is 3.0.x (Jakarta EE 9), with EclipseLink 4.0 as the most recent supported version (Jakarta EE 10).

 ### Web Applications